 The drive unit is comprised of a 24-volt brushless AC drive motor mounted vertically to a reduction gear unit.
-The drive unit pivots in the chassis via the control handle to determine drive wheel direction.
-An electric brake is installed at the top end of the drive motor for use as a parking brake or emergency brake.
-The brake engages whenever the control handle is released to the vertical position or forced all the way down to the horizontal position.
+The drive unit pivots in the chassis to determine drive wheel direction.
+An electro-mechanical brake is installed at the top end of the drive motor.
+The brake engages whenever the vehicle is stationary and when the truck is switched off.